 For social media content, the Conversion could be the number of shares, likes, and even comments based on your goal (and we have discussed the tools that help you with it).

-For measuring the re-targeting response or lead nurturing process via email, your email automation tool is recording stats for you.
+To measure the re-targeting response or lead nurturing process via email, your email automation tool records stats for you.

 Make a budget, a realistic one.

-Measure your costs for tools, salaries for the team, payments for freelancers, and other overhead expenses.
+Measure your costs for tools, salaries for the team, freelancers’ payments, and other overhead expenses.

-Keeping track of expenses not only helps you spend only where it is needed but also enables you to calculate your ROI.
+Keeping track of expenses helps you spend only where it is needed and enables you to calculate your ROI.